akraino-edge-stack/regional_controller-api-server/src/site/docs/api.rst

 ===========  ======================================================================
 Return Code  Reason
 ===========  ======================================================================
+200          Successful execution.
+The URL and JSON combination is valid.
+             Returned if the *dryrun* parameter is passed.
+201          Successful execution, the workflow has started.
+The URL of the
+             created workflow is returned.
 400          The UUID provided is not a valid UUID.
 401          Invalid session or session token.
 403          User does not have RBAC rights to modify the POD.